 The Company endeavours to maintain regular, timely and effective communication with its shareholders.
 The Company disseminates all price-sensitive information to its shareholders on a non-selective basis.
-Quarterly and annual financial results are published through the SGXNET, together with press releases and presentation material for analyst briefings which are held immediately after the release of the results.

-The Company, via its website, provides an email link, which has been used by shareholders to raise their queries or express their views.
+Quarterly and annual financial results are published through the SGXNET, together with press releases and presentation materials for analysts' and investors' briefings, which are held quarterly immediately after the release of our quarterly results.
+Besides these quarterly briefings, the Company will meet with investors upon request or communicate with shareholders via its website, which provides an email link which has been used by shareholders to raise queries or express their views The Company has engaged an Investor Relations Consultant to assist with these tasks.